 SAP is committed to ensuring our HR Solution supports compliance and allows companies to meet all of their local and international statutory obligations.
 One such law that we responded to with rapid pace was the Russia Data Privacy Legislation (RPDL), which came into effect in September 2015.

 Here is all you need to know about the Legislation and our solution

-What is the Russia Data Privacy Law?
+What is the Russia Data Residency Law?

 Russia Data Privacy Legislation requires companies with employees in Russia to manage master personal information related to their employees in a Russian Data Center.